luizgustavocosta/virtual-threads/README.md

 ![thread-per-request-generic-clients](resources/imgs/thread-per-request-generic-clients.png)

-This model is fine, until the server runs out of threads.
+This model is fine until the server runs out of threads.
 When all the server threads are busy, the **Client X** needs to wait for the next released thread.
 Nobody likes it.

 ![thread-per-request-generic-client-waiting](resources/imgs/thread-per-request-generic-client-waiting.png)

-With Virtual Threads, all requests will be handled on arrival, increasing the server responsiveness.
+With Virtual Threads, all requests will be handled on arrival, increasing server responsiveness.

 ![thread-per-request-virtual-threads](resources/imgs/thread-per-request-virtual-threads.png)

-Below you can find the same test for 2 scenarios using 2 different tools, k6 and Apache Benchmarking (learned from Dan Vega's YouTube video)
+Below you can find the same test for two scenarios using two different tools: k6 and Apache Benchmarking (learned from Dan Vega's YouTube video).

 - Open the file [application.yaml](bank-service/src/main/resources/application.yaml) and make the following changes
   - Set the number of Tomcat threads to be `10`.
 The default value is `200`